-Opportunities exist for community advisory committees that strengthen ties between the school and the community and enhance the core educational process.
-Committees provide input to the district on a variety of subjects, including district and campus planning, gifted and talented programs, student health initiatives, and facilities recommendations.
+- Opportunities exist for community advisory committees that strengthen ties between the school and the community and enhance the core educational process.
+Committees provide input to the district on a variety of subjects, including district and campus planning, gifted and talented programs, special services, student health initiatives, and long-range facility planning.

 - District Advisory Council

 - DSISD Long-Range Facilities Planning Committee

 COMMITTEE APPLICATION AND SELECTION: